🤝 DAIC partners withPawtato

 Aevo

 Similarly to dYdX, Aevo operates as an off-chain order book with on-chain settlement, meaning once orders are matched they are executed and settled with specialized smart contracts.
-However, unlike the new DYDX chain, Aveo is built to operate on Ethereum, meaning that dYdX (and its v4 exchange) is likely more performant at this time.
+However, unlike the new DYDX chain, Aevo is built to operate on Ethereum, meaning that dYdX (and its v4 exchange) is likely more performant at this time.

 One of the products that garnered Aevo a vast amount of hype prior to its token release was its pre-market feature that allows investors to purchase newly hyped tokens prior to being listed on centralized exchanges such as Binance, OKX, and Coinbase.